DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ---

-### TECHNICAL SPECIFICATIONS<a name="techspecs"></a>
+### MODULE SPECIFICATIONS<a name="techspecs"></a>

 - Designed to operate in VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.
-- Width: 33HP.
+- Width: 117HP.
 - Synthesis: Phase Modulation (PM), based on sine waveforms only (like the original DX synthesizer).
 - Available models (panel themes): 8 (Aluminium, Stage Repro, Cobalt, Absolute Night, Dark "Signature", Fort Knox "Signature", Oxide "Signature", and Titanium "Signature").
 - DX7-emulated display, may be genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit (via right click menu).
 - Emulated DX7 v1.8 firmware.
-- 32 algorithms (all come from the real DX7 synthesizer), only for display.
+- 32 algorithms (all come from the real DX7 synthesizer).
-- 6 operators.
+- 6 operators (each can be enabled or disabled).
 - Polyphony: min.
 1 channel/monophonic, max.
 16 channels.
-- Simplified panel to be operational for production.
+- All synthesizer settings are accessible on single panel (no DX7 menus/submenus).
 - Large color OLED **touchscreen** display.
-- Multipurpose continuous encoder (above the left-side of the touchscreen).
+- Two multipurpose continuous encoders (above the left-side of the touchscreen).
 - MONOPHONIC toggle button, with purple LED (above the center of the touchscreen).
 - Two multipurpose momentary buttons (above the right-side of the touchscreen).
 - LFO waveforms: triangle, sawtooth (down), sawtooth up (ramp), square, sine, sample & hold.